BEagle1984/silverback/docs/concepts/broker/kafka/multiple-consumer-groups.md

 # Multiple Consumer Groups (in same process)

-In some cases you may want to consume subscribe multiple times the same consumed message, to perform independent tasks.
+In some cases you may want to subscribe multiple times the same consumed message, to perform independent tasks.
 Having multiple subscribers handling the very same message is not a good idea since a failure in one of them will cause the message to be consumed again and thus reprocessed by all subscribers.

 A much safer approach is to bind multiple consumers to the same topic, using a different consumer group id.
 This will cause the message to be consumed multiple times (once per consumer group) and being committed independently.
 The <xref:Silverback.Messaging.Subscribers.KafkaGroupIdFilterAttribute> can be used to execute a subscribed method according to the group id.